codingcowde/companies-house-checker/README.md

 This is a small django app, that utilizes BeautifulSoup4 to scrape th Companies House.
 Users can subscribe, unsubcribe and export theri data.
 It ispossible to register several users with the same email address.

-Deleteing Data for an email address removes all entrys from the database.
+Deleteing data for one email address removes all entrys from the database, which are connected to this email address.